soft9000/SQLMate/README.md

 -- Soft9000.com

-P.S: Note that the DAO closes the connection after each operation.
-Feel free to remove until we upload the next release.
+P.S: Note that the DAO NO LONGER closes the connection after each operation.